Jeff Ruby Steaks: History

-The event was downgraded back to Grade III status in 2011.
+In 2006, the race was run for the first time over an all-weather surface.
+It was downgraded back to Grade III status in 2011.

-In 2013, the event was sponsored by the Horseshoe Casino in Cincinnati.
-Currently, the Spiral Stakes is sponsored by Jeff Ruby Culinary Entertainment, owner of Jeff Ruby's Steakhouses.
+Vinery Racing sponsored the Spiral Stakes in 2011 and 2012.
+In 2013, Horseshoe Casino Cincinnati became the sponsor of the race for five years.
+As of 2018 the race is sponsored by Jeff Ruby Culinary Entertainment, owner of Jeff Ruby's Steakhouses.
 As part of the sponsorship, the race is referred to as the Jeff Ruby Steaks (similar to other sporting events named for a product).

-On 30 March 1991, Hansel set a new track record while winning the Jim Beam Stakes.
-In 1995, future Hall of Famer Serena's Song became the first and only filly to win the race.
-Other horses to win who went on to capture at least one of the American Classic Races includes Summer Squall (1990), Lil E. Tee (1992), Prairie Bayou (1993), and Animal Kingdom (2011).
+In 1991 Hansel set a track and stakes record while winning the Jim Beam Stakes on his way to winning champion three-year-old honors, while Serena's Song became the first filly to win the race in 1995.
+Winners who would go on to capture at least one of the American Classic Races include Summer Squall (1990), Lil E. Tee (1992), Prairie Bayou (1993), and Animal Kingdom (2011).

-In 2021, as part of the Turfway Park renovation, the race was moved from the old Polytrack surface to the newly installed Tapeta surface, the race was also included as a high profile Championship series event on the Road to the Kentucky Derby.